-Lichen simplex chronicus (LSC) is a common cutaneous disorder characterized by well-circumscribed erythematous, often hyperpigmented, patches and plaques of thickened lichenified skin most commonly occurring on the neck, ankles, scalp, pubis, vulva, scrotum, and extensor forearms, as a result of chronic rubbing and scratching.
+Lichen simplex chronicus (LSC) is a common cutaneous disorder characterized by well-circumscribed erythematous, often hyperpigmented, patches and plaques of thickened lichenified skin.
+It most commonly occurrs on the neck, ankles, scalp, pubis, vulva, scrotum, and extensor forearms as a result of chronic rubbing and scratching.

 University of Iowa Departments of Dermatology and Pathology

 Iowa City Veterans Affairs Medical Center

 BLS declares that he has no competing interests.

 HWW declares that he has no competing interests.